 - 1. The ISP tells you the DNS server addresses, usually in the form of an information sheet, when you sign up.
 If your ISP gives you DNS server addresses, enter them in the DNS Server fields in DHCP Setup. - 2.
-Leave the DNS Server fields in DHCP Setup blank (for example 0.0.0.0).
-The Prestige acts as a DNS proxy when this field is blank.
+The Prestige acts as a DNS proxy when the Primary and Secondary DNS Server fields are left blank in the LAN Setup screen.